-So, what makes a good Curious Boston question?
+Give to WBUR today, explore Peru tomorrow.
+Support the news today and you could win a trip to Machu Picchu. support wbur today So, what makes a good Curious Boston question?
 Here here some guidelines that might help: Keep it local: Questions should be relevant to Boston and the area.
-Example of a local question: How many times a year does The Constitution leave its moorings?
-Make it clear: Please read your question carefully to be sure it […]
+Example of a local question: […]

 What’s left you curious in Boston and the region recently?
 We’re hoping to find out, and get some of your questions answered.
 Start right here.